 Suzanne Giesemann * Bereavement is transformed by the awareness that those who have passed are still active participants in our lives.
 Suzanne is an evidence-based medium who, in addition to a general presentation, will also be teaching a workshop called "From Bereaved to Relieved," which offers a fresh perspective on creating a positive “new normal” after the passing of a loved one.
 Click HERE for workshop details.

 Austyn Wells * is a spiritual medium who combines her certification in grief counseling with her skills in shamanism and energy medicine.
 In addition to a presentation on rituals for The Day of The Dead, she is also offering private mediumship sittings, a small group session, and an in-depth workshop on Soul-Centered Grieving.
 Click HERE for workshop details.

-Linda Fitch* is a practicing shaman who has trained hundreds of students in indigenous healing practices related to death and out-of-body journeying.
+Linda Fitch * is a practicing shaman who has trained hundreds of students in Peruvian indigenous healing practices.
 She will be teaching shamanic practices for exploring non-physical dimensions, and offering a workshop on navigating the shamanic dream world, with a special focus on dream travel and interpretation.
 Click HERE for workshop details.

 This is a return engagement for Thomas at the afterlife conference.
 His gallery-style readings in 2016 astonished everyone, and we are delighted to have him this year.
 Thomas is has wowed audiences across the world with his impressively accurate messages from ‘the other side, and he is one of the nation’s most in-demand psychic mediums.